Saturday, March 24, 2012

 Umai-do (below)

-akuramochi is named for the pale pink blossoms of the cherry tree, and like those blossoms is only around for a short time each spring.
+Sakuramochi is named for the pale pink blossoms of the cherry tree, and like those blossoms is only around for a short time each spring.

+In Japan, there are two regional variations on sakuramochi.
+Both types have a core of smooth koshian red bean paste and are wrapped in a brined cherry leaf, but the middle layer differs.
 In the Kanto region around Tokyo, the bean paste is rolled in a tiny pancake made from pink-tinted rice flour.
 In the Kansai region (which includes Kyoto), the bean paste is enveloped in a ball of mochi rice dough, often made from domyoji-ko a "chunky" glutinous rice flour that originated at Osaka's Domyoji Temple; the domyoji-ko gives the mochi the ruffled appearance of a cluster of breeze-tossed petals.

 Our Seattle wagashi makers are hewing more closely to the Kansai style.
 Tokara (above) makes a classic sakuramochi, with meltingly smooth koshian encased in a chewy domyoji pillow and jacketed in a zingy, tender leaf.
 At Umai-do (below), there's a homier version, with the shop's own flavorful bean paste and smooth, elastic mochi made from more widely available mochiko glutinous rice flour rather than domyoji-ko: a new "Seattle" style?